djuanit0x/data-structure-cheat-sheet/README.md

 # data-structure-cheat-sheet
 This cheat sheet helps me to prepare my exams in a [data structures class](https://github.com/djuanit0x/data-structure-cheat-sheet#appendix) and to be my reference later in case I need it in the future.

+# Important Fundamental
+## Time Complexity

+### What is it
+- Measurement how fast is your algorithm
+- Algorithm performance in terms of number of operations with respect input size

+### Types
+1. Big-O: Upper Bound
+2. Big-$\Omega$: lower bound
+3. Big-$\Theta$: Both upper and lower bound
+## Space Complexity

+## Abstract Data Type

+### In Short
+defined by what functions it should be able to perform, but it does not at all describes on how it actually goes about doing those functions (i.e., it's not implementation-specific).

+---
+# Data Structures

 ## Array List
 ### Complexity
 Time: